 In addition to Spanish and Portuguese, graduate students may study Basque, Catalán, Quechua, and Nahuatl in our department and a wealth of languages at UCLA.
 Students participate in interdisciplinary programs such as Digital Humanities, Urban Humanities, and Experimental Critical Theory, as well as research groups such as Diversifying the Classics and the Hebrew Aljamiado Research Group.
 All students are trained in pedagogy and have opportunities to teach language, literature, and culture.
 Several have received university-wide Distinguished Teaching Awards.

 Faculty work closely with graduate students, mentoring them from their acceptance into the program until their job placement.
 We support students in their preparation for diverse careers via internship opportunities, interdisciplinary projects, and public-facing work.

 The department showcases vibrant approaches to the discipline via lectures and symposia, art exhibits, and film and theater festivals.
 Our graduate students are particularly active in organizing events and series, including works-in-progress presentations and an annual conference.
 Two graduate-run journals, Mester for criticism, reviews, and interviews; and Párrafo for experimental creative work, provide invaluable editorial and writing experience.
 A list of recent and current dissertations gives a good sense of the research produced in our program.

 We welcome your interest in our program and would be delighted to tell you more.
-For any questions, please contact Professor Barbara Fuchs, Director of Graduate Studies, or our Graduate Student Advisor, Gloria Tovar.
+For any questions, please contact Professor Jorge Marturano, Director of Graduate Studies, or our Graduate Student Advisor, Gloria Tovar.